Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Packing well is essential for any trip.
 You should pack smartly for a comfortable EBC trek.
 We provide some gear, like a down jacket, a sleeping bag, and a duffel bag.
 Porters will carry most of your luggage, so pack light and bright.

 Clothing: Temperature varies in the mountains.
 Warm days can transform into freezing nights.
 Bring two moisture-wicking thermal tops and leggings as your base layer for the tour.
 You need three to four taking short.
 Bring shorts, long-sleeved shirts for comfort and sun protection, and two lightweight hiking pants.
 You’ll need one warmer, fleece-lined, or soft-shell pant for colder evenings.
 For inoculation, bring a fleece jacket ot a light down sweater.
-You can bring it, or we will provide a heavy-duty down jacket rated for temperatures between 10 °C and 20 °C. You also need a waterproof and windproof shell jacket and trousers for outer layers.
+You can bring it, or we will provide a heavy-duty down jacket rated for temperatures between 10 °C and 20 °C. You also need waterproof, windproof shell jackets and trousers for the outer layers.
 Bring a warm wool or fleece hat, a sun hat for daytime, and a buff or neck gaiter for protection against dust and wind.
 We recommend bringing light fleece gloves for mild conditions and insulated waterproof gloves or mitts for cold weather.
 Pack enough underwear, three to four pairs of trekking socks, and thick thermal socks.

 Bags: We will provide the porters with a durable duffel bag of 80-100L.
 They’ll carry your main luggage.
 You need a personal daypack of 30-40L with a waist strap and a rain cover to carry your everyday essentials, such as water, snacks, a jacket, and a camera.
 Use waterproof covers or dry bags for protection against rain or snow.